-UPCOMING CPDA Webinar:
+NEXT UPCOMING CPDA WEBINAR

 INTRODUCTION OF THE CPDA APPLICATION ENHANCEMENT PROGRAM

-INPUT TRENDS AND IMPLICATIONS FOR 2021
+ADJUVANTS SUPPORT RESPONSIBLE AGRONOMY IN GOOD YEARS & BAD and INPUT TRENDS AND IMPLICATIONS FOR 2021

-“INPUT TRENDS AND IMPLICATIONS FOR 2021” 12/10/20, CPDA with featured guest Ken Zuckerberg, Senior Economist and Lead Industry Analyst, Knowledge Exchange Division, CoBank.
+“ADJUVANTS SUPPORT RESPONSIBLE AGRONOMY IN GOOD YEARS & BAD” 12/10/20 (00:00-18:43) Presented by Joe Gednalske, CPDA.
+Joe Gednalske addresses the commodity markets impact on future crop input decisions and its affect on growers and retailers response to adjuvant usage.
+Including: When Ag Commodity Markets are low, what happens to adjuvant use?
+Does the Grower know the value of his adjuvant investment?
+What do Retailers value in adjuvants and what issues affect adjuvant focus?
+What is needed for Retailers to increase adjuvant promotion?
+How adjuvant investment provides opportunities.
+“INPUT TRENDS AND IMPLICATIONS FOR 2021” (18:44-48:40) Features guest Ken Zuckerberg, Senior Economist and Lead Industry Analyst, Knowledge Exchange Division, CoBank.
 Despite the lingering effects of COVID-19, the 2020 growing season is concluding on a high note with a good harvest in the books, fall applications underway and rising corn and soybean prices.
 The key question now is: “what does this mean for planted acreage and crop input sales during the 2021 growing season?”
 Ken will share his views on the current state of the farm economy, input trends and implications for the year ahead.

 HOW CPDA CERTIFICATION CAN INCREASE VALUE AND SALES OF ADJUVANTS

-THE VALUE OF ADJUVANTS WITH FUNGICIDES
+THE VALUE OF ADJUVANTS WITH FUNGICIDES, part I

 06/09/20 Part 3 – Questions & Answers with Joe Gednalske, CPDA and Steve Roehl, SMBSC, At the conclusion of the webinar several questions were posed to the speakers including one about the primary difference between a deposition aid and extenders.
 Deposition aids help to get the right droplet size which then facilitates movement of droplets throughout the plant canopy.
 Deposition aids are used for droplet spectrum management while extenders are used for sticking.
 Adjuvants are important in minimizing the development of fungicide resistance.
 Oil based adjuvants were also discussed.